 - Affordable fees from $430 for 2 weeks

 - Includes accommodation, meals, airport pick up, orientation and 24/7 support

 Help give young children a good start in life and education

 Stay with other volunteers in the popular city of Phnom Penh

 What to expect and how you'll make an impact

 Childcare centers in Cambodia are typically underfunded and need volunteers to help provide more attention to children.
 Developing life skills and strong support networks in a safe and nurturing environment encourages children to build lives where they’re more likely to fulfill their potential.
 Early exposure to the English language can also help them continue with their education and have a wider range of job opportunities later in life.

-Why do Childcare volunteering in Cambodia with IVHQ?
+Why do Childcare volunteering in Phnom Penh with IVHQ?